Wealth Planning

 SOURCE: Preparing for the TCJA Sunset in 2026 | Charles Schwab

-Estate planning opportunities before the sunset
+Estate planning opportunities under the OBBBA framework

 Estate planning is a fundamental pillar of financial management, ensuring the orderly transfer of assets and the preservation of wealth for future generations.
 Several strategies stand out as valuable tools in today’s dynamic environment, each offering distinct advantages.